 Here are five ways to recover from holiday financial stress:

-Discover’s 2017 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 32 percent of survey respondents planning to charge most of their holiday purchases to credit.
+Discover’s 2018 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 38 percent of survey respondents planning to charge most of their holiday gifts to credit.
 If you were one of these shoppers (join the club), it is important to review your newly acquired debt and put together a payoff plan.

 Gaining clarity on the state of your finances early in the year can help prevent procrastination (time flies, and you don’t want to be carrying that high balance or feeling holiday financial stress when Labor Day rolls around).
 Consider this new debt a cost or expense of the holiday season that needs to be paid sooner rather than later.
 Kick off the new year with a bang—and not post-holiday financial stress.

-If you’re wondering what grandma was thinking sending an XXL sweater from a department store after you dropped weight this year, or why your neighbors thought a NY Giants banner for your SF Giants household was a good choice, fish out that gift receipt.
+If you’re wondering what grandma was thinking sending an XXL sweater from a department store after you dropped weight this year, or why your neighbors thought a calendar for the year ending in a matter of days was a good idea, fish out that gift receipt.
 You may be able to take the items back where they came from for store credit and pick out something you really need.
 This will help you save money on this year’s planned purchases because you won’t have to shell out your savings or charge to credit (thank you, grandma and neighbors).
 Exchanging unwanted gifts for something you’ll truly use will also relieve any guilt over ‘returning’ a present.
 Feeling that holiday financial stress just melt away?

 Many big ticket items, including computers, televisions and music systems, were sold with a rebate offer during the holiday season.
 Make sure you’ve taken full advantage of these offers so you are getting the cash back you deserve.
 If you didn’t get around to sending in all of the rebate information in the middle of holiday excitement, now’s the time to help prevent holiday financial stress.
 Many offers do have expiration dates.
-On the plus side, retailers are making it easier to send in rebates via smartphone; 72 percent of consumers polled said smartphone technology has improved their ability to claim rebates, according to Blackhawk Engagement.
+On the plus side, retailers are making it easier to send in rebates via smartphone, which can be helpful if you’re on the go in the new year.
 Sending in all rebate materials early means you’ll have extra cash to pay off debt or simply restore your savings account.

-Credit cards were expected to be the most popular payment method during the 2017 holiday season.
+Credit cards were expected to be the most popular way to pay for gifts during the 2018 holiday season.

-You’ll also find plenty of markdowns on popular items through January and February.
-Post-holiday season, electronics and gift cards are frequently discounted, according to Kiplinger, along with beauty and perfume gift sets, gourmet food and even winter clothing.
-Make use of these items over the course of the year, allowing you to save money on new purchases.
+You’ll also find plenty of markdowns on popular items in the new year.
+In January, for example, you may see discounts on fitness equipment, open-box electronics (tech that has been opened and returned) and linens, according to RetailMeNot, a coupon website.
+If these and other discounted items are in your budget for the new year, buy them now while deals are available to save money on new purchases.
 Find a deal so good you just can’t pass it up?
 Make the purchase, put the gift away for next holiday season and cross one extra person off of your shopping list.

 Starting off the year with short-term goals can make managing your holiday financial stress much easier.
 Budgeting is all about baby steps.
 Setting a three-month budget goal can help you stay focused.
 Start tracking all of your expenses, and create a realistic spending plan for the rest of winter.
 By cutting back on non-essentials—dining out, entertainment, new clothes—funds can be put toward paying down debt and stepping up your savings.